-- Alternate Reality: The story takes place in London, England during the Victorian age, but there subtle differences like how technology is slightly more advanced, and things like magic and the presence of fictional races is a normal thing.
+- Alternate Universe: The story takes place in London, England during the Victorian age, but there subtle differences like how technology is slightly more advanced, and things like magic and the presence of fictional races is a normal thing.

 - Always Second Best: Subverted.
 Jekyll is just as important in this story as Hyde and his genius has proven to be a valuable asset to the both of them.